google/EarlGrey/docs/install-and-run.md

 You can add EarlGrey to Xcode projects in three ways: using CocoaPods, Carthage or manually through the Xcode Project.

-For EarlGrey, we highly recommend [CocoaPods](http://cocoapods.org/pods/EarLGrey) as the best way to get started.
+For EarlGrey, we highly recommend [CocoaPods](http://cocoapods.org/pods/EarlGrey) as the best way to get started.

 ### CocoaPods installation

-#### Step 1: Set up a Unit target      ///// EarlGrey adds changes to the test target's Scheme and Build Phases
+#### Step 1: Set up a Unit target

 1. To create a new Unit Test (XCTest) target, select your project in the Xcode Project Navigator, and then click **Editor → Add Target...** from the menu.